yhzhang0128/egos-2000/README.md

     * process control block and system call interface
 * The **application layer** implements file system, shell and user commands.

-The definitions of `struct earth` and `struct grass` in [this header file](library/egos.h) specify the layer interface.
+The definitions of `struct earth` and `struct grass` in [`egos.h`](library/egos.h) specify the layer interface.

-For compiling and running egos-2000, please read [this document](references/USAGES.md).
-The [RISC-V instruction set manual](references/riscv-privileged-v1.10.pdf) introduces the privileged ISA.
+Please read [USAGES.md](USAGES.md) for running egos-2000 and the [instruction set manual](https://riscv.org/wp-content/uploads/2017/05/riscv-privileged-v1.10.pdf) for the privileged RISC-V ISA.
-[This document](references/README.md) introduces the memory map and teaching plans, etc.

 ## Acknowledgements